Ready for war at any time in southern Armenia

 The sound of artillery shelling, audible in Sisian itself, spurred more locals into action.

-“We heard the bombing from Sisian, but not everyone realizes the seriousness of the situation,” says Gevorg Asatryan, 69, a retired bank manager who joined VOMA in March.
+“We heard the bombing from Sisian, but not everyone realises the seriousness of the situation,” says Gevorg Asatryan, 69, a retired bank manager who joined VOMA in March.

 “We must immediately become a nation-army, and the country must become a fortress,” he says.
 “Unfortunately, only strength can guarantee peace.
 And those who want peace must always be ready for war,” he adds.